flotpython/webintro/notebooks/13-css-loading.md

   * with some settings that should apply to `mycv.html`
 * add a `<link>` tag in the html `<head>` area
   * load `mycv.html` in a browser
-  * change the CSS and reload the browser page to see the effect
+  * change the CSS and reload
+    the browser page to see the effect
+* we recommend you use a local git repo all along
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->